risuorg/risu/doc/presentation-revealmd.md

 Philosophy is very simple:
 - Citellus is just a simple wrapper.
-- Allows to specify on sosreport and test folders
+- Allows to specify on sosreport and test folders.
-- Finds tests available in test folders
+- Finds tests available in test folders.
-- Executes each test against sosreport and reports return status
+- Executes each test against sosreport and reports return status.
 - Framework written in python which features option parsing, parallel execution of tests, filtering, etc.

 ---